 - Skills: Before heading to college, you’ll want experience writing well-structured essays, following mathematical formulas, and useing the scientific method.
 “Soft” skills like time management, communication, decision making, critical thinking, and networking all come in handy, too.

 - Behavior: College is a chance to mature and grow.
-Still, there should be a baseline of maturity, reliability, and self-motivation before you ever step foot on campus.
+Still, you there should have be a baseline of maturity, reliability, and self-motivation before you ever step foot on campus.
 Without these behaviors, finding success in college may feel like an uphill battle.

 How to Get Ready for College